-When comparing the crashes by facility type, the freeway mainline crashes are predicted to have a reduction of approximately 40 crashes for each build alternative; this is approximately an 8% reduction in freeway mainline crashes.
-The additional southbound entrance ramp access in alternative 1 has a negligible change compared to the other alternatives.
+When comparing the crashes by facility type, the freeway mainline crashes are predicted to have a reduction of approximately 40 crashes for each build alternative; this is approximately a 7% reduction in freeway mainline crashes.
+The additional southbound entrance ramp access in alternative 2C and 2D has a negligible change compared to alternative 9D.

-For the ramp connections, the difference between the No Build and all three build alternatives are fairly minor in the total quantity of crashes predicted; however, alternatives 6 and 7 see a slight increase in total crashes on the ramp connections.
+For the ramp connections, the difference between the No Build and all three build alternatives are fairly minor in the total quantity of crashes predicted; however, alternatives 2C and 2D see a 10% increase in total crashes on the ramp connections and alternative 9D sees a reduction of 5%.

 The biggest impact in reduction of predicted crashes occurs on the arterial corridor.
-The changes on the arterial include a significant amount of center median being constructed, as well as some access changes along the corridor.
-Build alternatives 6 and 7 provide essentially the same crash benefit; these two alternatives provides more of a crash reduction due to the reduced number of intersections at the interchange junction.
+The changes on the arterial include a significant amount of center median being constructed, as well as many access changes along the corridor.
+Build alternatives 2C and 2D provide essentially the same crash benefit.
+Build alternative 9D provides more of a crash reduction due to the reduced number of intersections at the interchange junction.